Prototype Pattern in Java: Mastering Object Cloning for Efficient Instantiation

-Specify the kinds of objects to create using a prototypical instance, and create new objects by
+The Prototype pattern is used to specify the kinds of objects to create using a prototypical instance, and create new instances through object cloning.

 Real-world example